-Where a proportion was used as a response variable, such as percentage cover or the Tanner index, we undertook the following transformation:
+Where response variables represented a proportion, such as percentage cover or the Tanner index, we undertook the following transformation:

 where is an individual variable value for plot for year and is the maximum value of the variable in the dataset.
 This transformation constrains model predictions between 1 and 0 as well as reducing the heteroschedasticity that is common when proportional data is incorrectly analysed (Warton and Hui, 2011).
 As recommended by Warton and Hui (2011), a small non-zero constant was added to all values so that logit transformed variables did not equal minus infinity.

 Two approaches were adopted in our analysis of stand collapse.
-First, we divided the dataset into subplots that had collapsed (defined as ≥25% BA loss) at some point between 1964 and 2014 and those that had not, to examine the differences in BA, stem density of saplings and trees >10 cm DBH, proportions of subplot BA represented by oak, and grass cover for the two groups in 1964 and 2014.
-For BA and grass cover we fitted linear mixed models with an interaction between year and collapse status (i.e. collapsed or not).
+First, we divided the dataset into subplots that had collapsed (defined as ≥25% BA loss) at some point between 1964 and 2014 and those that had not, to examine the differences in changes in BA, stem density of saplings and trees >10 cm DBH, proportions of subplot BA represented by oak, and grass cover for the two groups in between 1964 and 2014.
+For stem density and grass cover we fitted linear mixed models with an interaction between year and collapse status (i.e. collapsed or not).
 Since stem density constitutes a count, poisson generalised linear mixed models were used to satisfy model assumptions.
-For analyses of changes time was considered as a categorical rather than continuous.
-Model selection in all cases was carried out as detailed below.
+For analyses of BA and stem density time was considered as a continuous variable, while for analyses of changes of stem density of different size classes and grass cover it was considered as categorical.

 In our second set of analyses, we examined variation over a gradient of change in the basal area.
 The relationships between the collapse gradient and species richness, ground flora Sørensen similarity, tree community Tanner similarity and community weighted trait values were each assessed using linear mixed models.
 For each of these models, linear, squared and cubed terms describing the shape of the relationship with the collapse gradient were tested to identify any potential non-linearity.

 In both sets of analyses we used linear mixed models with subplot number as a random effect to account for repeated measures of the same subplots over time.
+Where the response variable consititued a count variable we used poisson generalised linear mixed models to satisfy model assumptions.
 All analyses were performed in R 3.1.2 (R Development Core Team, 2011) with mixed models produced using the lme4 package (Bates et al., 2014) and figures produced using ggplot2 (Wickham, 2009).
 Model selection followed an information theoretic approach, with models ranked by AICc to determine parsimony (Burnham and Anderson, 2002).
 Where only one model had a ΔAICc≤7 this was selected as the best model since this indicates little support for alternative models (Burnham et al., 2011).
-Where there was more than one model with a ΔAICc≤7, model averaging was undertaken with AICc weights used to calculate coefficients using the MuMIn package (Barton, 2014).
-R2 values for mixed models were calculated following Nakagawa and Schielzeth (2013) Johnson (2014) using the R package MuMIn.
+Where there was more than one model with a ΔAICc≤7, model averaging was undertaken with AICc weights used to calculate coefficients and associated standard error and P values using the MuMIn package (Barton, 2014).
+R2 values for mixed models were calculated following Nakagawa and Schielzeth (2013) and Johnson (2014) using the R package MuMIn.

+In addition to formal statistical analyses we produced summaries of subplot recovery by dividing subplots into groups based on their initial decline in BA.
+Following this we determined the number of subplots of each group that had increased or further declined in BA following this initial decline and calculated the mean perecentage change in BA by 2014 for these groups.
+This allowed us to identify whether subplots tended to recover following a decline in BA and whether there was a threashold loss of BA below which recovery was unlikely.